-A study of 1000 menopausal and perimenopausal women for World Menopause Day 2020 this Sunday commissioned by menopausal skincare makers Emepelle, found that 49 per cent of women had no idea of the major impact menopause could have on the skin; 47 per cent said they suffered from an increase in dry skin, 45 per cent noticed an increase in lines and wrinkles, while 27 per cent felt their complexion had dulled.
+A study of 1000 menopausal and perimenopausal women was commissioned by menopausal skincare makers Emepelle and it found that 49 per cent of women had no idea of the major impact menopause could have on the skin; 47 per cent said they suffered from an increase in dry skin, 45 per cent noticed an increase in lines and wrinkles, while 27 per cent felt their complexion had dulled.
 Many also said that their usual skincare products didn’t have their usual effect and almost half said the changes to their skin had knocked their confidence.

 Help is at hand however.
 It may be as simple as switching up a few of your skincare basics.
 More targeted in-clinic treatments can boost the skin too.
 Dr Sophie gives us her skin symptom checklist and the treatments you could benefit from.

 "During the menopause our skin produces fewer natural oils, which are what keeps our skin looking dewy and nourished, plus they keep water in our skin," explains Dr Sophie.
 "As our lipid (oil) barrier deteriorates we suffer from transepidermal water loss so the skin gets much dryer than they were pre-menopause."